-- Name and contact info for the funeral home or cremation organization decedent’s name and permission to share the name with the funeral home or cremation organization.
+- Name and contact information for the funeral home or cremation organization, decedent’s name and permission to share the name with the funeral home or cremation organization.

 - Location of decedent: at the family’s home, care facility, funeral home, or coroner’s office.

 - Confirmation that the healthcare power-of-attorney (or next of kin) will consent to the brain donation.

 Also, please place several gallon-size re-sealable plastic bags (Ziploc-type bags) of ice around the head of the intended donor.
 No need to place ice on the face.
 This will slow down the degradation of brain tissue until the person can be refrigerated.

 Brain Support Network staff does not work 24×7.
 However, as soon as we receive your message, we will respond to it and help as best we are able.

 If death occurred more than 24 hours ago, brain donation is no longer possible.
 Your family may want to consider brain autopsy.

 For a high-level summary of the process, see this outline.

 The next step is for the family to provide the intended donor’s clinical diagnosis and location (city/state) along with the contact details for the funeral home/cremation organization.
 If the situation is urgent, the family can provide this information through the “Immediate Need” form.
 If the situation is urgent, we will ask the family what hospice and/or the care facility has indicated in terms of prognosis of their loved one.
 If the situation is not urgent, the family can use the “Soon” form.

 BSN must know the intended donor’s clinical diagnosis as not all diagnoses are accepted by brain banks.
 Read our FAQ on eligibility.